 - violent reactions

 Further information concerning the uses and penalties associated with controlled substances is summarized below.
-Materials outlining health risks in detail and with specificity concerning particular drugs are available from the Director of Student Services or designee.
+Materials outlining health risks in detail and with specificity concerning particular drugs are available from the Vice President of Enrollment Management and Student Affairs or designee.

 - The unlawful use, possession, or distribution of illicit drugs and alcoholic beverages may result in local, state and federal legal sanctions which may include fines, imprisonment or both.
 Legislation is extensive in this area, and penalties vary with the type of illicit drug and/or alcohol abuse.
 Ordinances and statutes collected in local, state and federal codes including but not limited to Title 21, Chapter 13 of the United States Code, Chapters 123, 124, 124A, and 124B of the Iowa Code, and Chapters 10 and 70 of the Municipal Code of the City of Des Moines, should be consulted.
 A partial description of applicable sanctions is listed below.

 - Drug and alcohol counseling is available from the Student Success Center.

 - Violators of the Drug and Alcohol Abuse Prevention Policy begin the Student Discipline Procedure at Step 3.
 The student, while on Campus, in clinical settings or participating in college-sanctioned activities, will be subject to College discipline procedures if they:

 - Possess, manufacture, distribute, dispense, buy, transfer, sell, or use illegal drugs, alcohol, or legal drugs without a physician’s prescription.

 - Engage in off-campus possession, manufacture, distribution, dispensing, buying, transferring, selling or using of illegal drugs resulting in a conviction.

 - Parental notification: The College has a responsibility to help students when it is believed that the student needs assistance.
 This responsibility extends to the possible notification of parents.